Entry and Carry-In Policy

 Metal detectors are located at all Stadium gates.
 Once Guests have been screened and have had their MLB-compliant bag - and small soft-sided personal item - checked, they will have their ticket scanned.
-The Yankees strongly urge all Guests to budget additional time for entry into the Stadium when planning their visits.
+Yankee Stadium management strongly urges all Guests to budget additional time for entry into the Stadium when planning their visits.

 Before proceeding through metal detectors, Guests will be required to remove cellphones, cameras and any large metal objects from their pockets and place them in a small plastic container, which will be visually inspected along with their MLB-compliant bag and small soft-sided personal item, by security personnel at a screening table alongside the metal detector.
 Only MLB-compliant bags - presently soft-sided and 16 inches by 16 inches by 8 inches or smaller - and small soft-sided personal items will be admitted.
 MLB-compliant bags and personal items are subject to a physical search and/or X-ray screening.
 A Guest's belongings will remain in proximity to the Guest throughout the screening process, and the Guest can pick up his or her belongings at the end of the screening table once he or she has proceeded through the metal detector.
 Presently, the removal of belts, jackets and shoes is not required.

 Pursuant to MLB requirements, all Guests, including children, must be screened.
 Infants and toddlers may be carried through the metal detectors; those children who are able to walk may be asked to walk through on their own.
 Those Guests who choose not to or who are unable to go through a walk-through metal detector have the option of being manually checked with a hand-held metal detector or a physical pat-down.